Sunday, October 01, 2006

 Ingredients:

-Melt the butter in a saucepan over low heat.
-Stir in flour and let cook for 2-3 minutes until it is completely incorporated into the butter, and the mixture is very light golden brown, do not let it get too dark.
+Melt the butter in a saucepan.
+Whisk in flour and let cook for 2-3 minutes until the flour is completely incorporated.
 This is a roux (see photo).

 Roux (flour and butter mixed together)

 Gradually add the milk, at first one tablespoon at a time.
-Whisk into the roux.
+Stir.
 Let all the milk get absorbed into the butter-flour mixture.
 It will start to resemble the paste that you used in elementary (primary) school.
-Please don’t do what I did and let it stick to the bottom of the pan (this is not a tragedy but it will leave darker brown flakes in the final dish).
-Using a non-stick pan is not necessary, but paying attention to it is.

 Then, continue to add more milk, still one tablespoon at a time.
-Whisk constantly.
-As it is soaked up into the roux after each addition, it slowly becomes creamier and smoother.
-At this stage, it looks like a purée.
+Stir constantly.
+As it is soaked up into the roux after each addition, it slowly becomes creamier.
+At this stage, it looks like a rough purée.

-If the mixture seems too thick (remember for this version it will go on top of a sandwich and be grilled), you can add more milk to thin it out.
-If you do decided to do this, you will need to add the additional liquid by tablespoons again and completely incorporate so that your sauce does not fall apart.
+If the mixture seems too thick (remember for this version it will go on top of a sandwich and be grilled so you don't want it to be too soupy), you can add more milk to thin it out.
+If you do decide to do this, you will need to add the additional liquid by tablespoons again and completely incorporate so that your sauce does not fall apart.

 This is how much this recipe makes.